Overview

 Day 6

 Petra.
 For the second day in Petra walk again through the Siq, past the ‘Street of Façades’ and the theatre to study the more open area around the paved and colonnaded street.
 The remains of various structures include two mighty buildings, the ‘Great Temple’ and Qasr al Bint.
-Recent excavations have revealed what is almost certainly a cathedral with 5th- and 6th-century mosaic floors.
+Recent excavations have revealed what is almost certainly a cathedral with fifth- and sixth-century mosaic floors.
 Climb up (over 900 steps) to one of the finest rock-cut façades, Ed-Deir (the Monastery), and some staggering views of hills and valleys of contorted rock.

 Day 7